Ricsmokey/Event-Calendar-Analyzer/README.md

 - Navigates through 6 months of an interactive calendar automatically
 - Collects all show dates with **Limited** availability
 - Collects all show dates with **Good** availability
-- Prints a clean, deduplicated, and sorted final list of all shows
+- Prints a clean and sorted final list of all shows

 ---